hellostealth/stealth/docs/05-controllers.md

 ## Stepping and Updating Sessions

-Stealth provides a few built in methods to help you navigate a user through you bot.
+Stealth provides a few built in methods to help you navigate a user through your bot.

 ## `step_to`